 TYPE OF ENCOUNTER Child with Primary Dentition (prior to eruption of first permanent tooth) Child with Transitional Dentition (after eruption of first permanent tooth) Adolescent with Permanent Dentition(prior to eruption of third molars) Adult, Dentate or Partially Edentulous Adult, Edentulous New Patient being evaluated for oral diseases Individualized radiographic exam consisting of selected periapical/occlusal views and/or posterior bitewings if proximal surfaces cannot be visualized or probed.
 Patients without evidence of disease and with open proximal contacts may not require a radiographic exam at this time.
 Individualized radiographic exam consisting of posterior bitewings with panoramic exam or posterior bitewings and selected periapical images.
 Individualized radiographic exam co posterior bitewings with panoramic posterior bitewings and selected pe images.
-A full mouth intraoral radio exam is preferred when the patient evidence of generalized oral disease of extensive dental treatment. exam or eriapical graphic has clinical Individualized radiographic exam, based on clinical signs and symptoms.
-Recall Patient with clinical caries or at increased risk for caries Posterior bitewing exam at 6-12 month visually or with a probe intervals if proximal s surfaces cannot be examined Posterior bitewing exam at 6- 18 month intervals Not applicable Recall Patient with no clinical caries and not at increased risk for caries Posterior bitewing exam at 12-24 mont proximal surfaces cannot be examined probe Posterior bitewing exam at 18-36 month intervals Posterior bitewing exam at 24-36 month intervals Not applicable Recall Patient with periodontal disease Clinical judgment as to the need for an imaging may consist of, but is not limit periodontal disease (other than nonspe ng and/or periapical images of areas Not applicable Patient (New and Recall) for monitoring of dentofacial growth and development, and/or assessment of dental/skeletal relationships Clinical judgment as to need for and ty images for evaluation and/or monitorin growth and development or assessmen skeletal relationships g of dentofacial Clinical judgment as to need for and type of radiographic images for evaluation and/or monitoring of dentofacial growth and development, or assessment of dental and skeletal relationships.
-Panoramic or periapical exam to assess developing third molars monitoring of development judgment as for and type radiographic to the need of c image for f dental and Patient with other circumstances including, but not limited to, proposed or existing implants, other dental and craniofacial pathoses, restorative/endodontic needs, treated periodontal disease and caries remineralization Clinical judgment as to need for and ty pe of radiographic ima ages for evaluation and/or monitoring of these con ditions
+A full mouth intraoral radio exam is preferred when the patient l evidence of generalized oral disease of extensive dental treatment. exam or riapical graphic has clinical Individualized radiographic exam, based on clinical signs and symptoms.
+Recall Patient with clinical caries or at increased risk for caries Posterior bitewing exam at 6-12 month intervals if proximal surfaces cannot be examined visually or with a probe Posterior bitewing exam at 6- 18 month intervals Not applicable Recall Patient with no clinical caries and not at increased risk for caries Posterior bitewing exam at 12-24 month intervals if proximal surfaces cannot be examined visually or with a probe Posterior bitewing exam at 18-36 month intervals Posterior bitewing exam at 24-36 month intervals Not applicable Recall Patient with periodontal disease Clinical judgment as to the need for and type of radiographic images for the evaluation of periodontal dise Imaging may consist of, but is not limited to, selected bitewing and/or periapical images of areas where periodontal disease (other than nonspecific gingivitis) can be demonstrated clinically.
+Not applicable Patient (New and Recall) for monitoring of dentofacial growth and development, and/or assessment of dental/skeletal relationships Clinical judgment as to need for and type of radiographic images for evaluation and/or monitoring of dentofacial growth and development or assessment of dental and skeletal relationships Clinical judgment as to need for and type of radiographic images for evaluation and/or monitoring of dentofacial growth and development, or assessment of dental and skeletal relationships.
+Panoramic or periapical exam to assess developing third molars ages monitoring of growth and development.
+Clinical judgment as to the need to f for and type of radiographic image for evaluation of dental and Patient with other circumstances including, but not limited to, proposed or existing implants, other dental and craniofacial pathoses, restorative/endodontic needs, treated periodontal disease and caries remineralization Clinical judgment as to need for and ty pe of radiographic ima ages for evaluation and/or monitoring of these con ditions